2024 Solar Eclipse: RVing to Mexico for the Ultimate Viewing Experience

 Thank you for subscribing to the RV Living newsletter, keep your eye on your inbox for updates.

 The best places to watch the 2024 eclipse in Mexico are making accommodations for all types of travelers, including RVers.
-Mexico RV caravan tour guides are ready to make it the trip of a lifetime for their customers.
-Wherever you decide to camp, the experience will be unforgettable.
-However, an easygoing, flexible attitude is still a must no matter when you take your to Mexico.
+Mexico RV caravan tour guides are booked solid at this point.
+If you decide to RV to Mexico with friends or on your own at this point, an easygoing, flexible attitude is still a must.
+Other things you need to know include:

 • If your RV is on the large side, be prepared to drive with extra care.
 Mexican roads are often narrow and without shoulders.